Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 This is a great, elegant dessert suitable for every day or special occasions.

 I love most any recipe with cherry pie filling in it!

 Put mixing bowl and beaters in refrigerator before-hand to cool.
 Crush graham crackers, mix in small bowl with butter and sugar.
-Put graham cracker mixture in 9x13 inch pan.
-Whip whipping cream in large bowl.

 Combine crumbs, sugar and butter.
 Press into 9 inch square pan.
 Chill.
 Stir chocolate and water over low heat until smooth.
 Beat cream cheese until fluffy.
 Beat in chocolate.
 Fold into Cool Whip.
 Spread over crumbs.
 Top with pie filling.
 Chill.
 Garnish with remaining Cool Whip.

 Heat oven to 450 degrees F. Unroll pie crusts on work surface.
 Sprinkle crusts with sugar; press in lightly.
 Cut 16 rounds from crusts with a 3-3/8 to 3-1/2-inch round cookie cutter.

 Cherry Strudel recipe.
 To prepare filling, in a medium saucepan, mix together granulated sugar, brown sugar, and cornstarch.
 Stir in cherries, water, lemon zest, and vanilla..
 Cook over medium heat until bubbling and thickened...

 A yummy baked dish using cherry pie filling.

 Cover with gelatin mixture.
 Refrigerate about 2 hours or until firm.
 Garnish with reserved orange segments.